powerhousepro69/videoinfox/readme.md

       - On First Run, Github will be contacted to download Yt-dlp.
       - On every start, Github will be contacted to download Videoinfox for Update Available Check.
-      - Everytime Videoinfox Update or Yt-dlp Update is selected in Settings, Github will be contacted.
+      - Every time Videoinfox Update or Yt-dlp Update is selected in Settings, Github will be contacted.
       - If there isn't a copy of Yt-dlp in Videoinfox's config directory, Github will be contacted when you select the Yt-dlp Menu to attempt a download of Yt-dlp.
-      - Everytime Yt-dlp is used to download a video url.
+      - Every time Yt-dlp is used to download a video url.
         Refer to Yt-dlp's site for their privacy policy. https://github.com/yt-dlp/yt-dlp